rejackson73/remarks/Nomad/nomad_concepts_arch.md

 # Region Server Failure

 .smaller[
-* In case of Failure, clients can access servers in another region
+* If all servers in a region fail, clients can access servers in a federated region
 * Servers must be discoverable
 * Requires RPC and Raft across Regions
 ]